Thierry, Prince de Hénin

-Thierry-Arno-Baudoin-Philippe de Hénin-Liétard, Prince d'Hénin, Comte d'Alsace (5 August 1853 – 24 February 1934) was a French politician.
+Thierry-Arno-Baudoin-Philippe de Hénin-Liétard, Prince de Hénin and Comte d'Alsace (5 August 1853 – 24 February 1934) was a French politician and soldier.

 Early life

 Thierry-Arno-Baudoin-Philippe was born into the House of Hénin on 5 August 1853 in The Hague in the Netherlands.
-A hereditary a prince of the Holy Roman Empire, he was a son of Simon-Gérard d'Alsace de Hénin-Liétard (1832–1891) and Baroness Angélique van Brienen de Grootelindt (1833–1921).
+A hereditary prince of the Holy Roman Empire, he was a son of Simon-Gérard d'Alsace de Hénin-Liétard (1832–1891) and Baroness Angélique van Brienen de Groote Lindt (1833–1921).
 His younger brother was Philippe-Charles de Hénin-Liétard (who married Hélène-Marie-Éléonore van Brienen de Groote Lindt).

-His paternal grandfather was Pierre-Simon de Hénin-Liétard, a son of Jean-François-Joseph de Hénin-Liétard, chamberlain of Joseph II, the Holy Roman Emperor and Archduke of Austria from 1765 to 1790 (and brother of Marie Antoinette).
+His paternal grandfather was Pierre-Simon de Hénin-Liétard, a son of Jean-François-Joseph de Hénin-Liétard, chamberlain of Joseph II, the Holy Roman Emperor from 1765 to 1790 (and brother of Queen Marie Antoinette).
 His great-grandfather was the uncle of Prince Charles-Alexandre de Hénin-Liétard d'Alsace, who was executed by guillotine during the French Revolution.